Windows Defender ATP versus traditional antivirus solutions

-For their 2019 security strategy, many organisations are considering Endpoint Detection Response (EDR) solutions, to improve their security posture against the many threats of today.
+For their 2019 security strategy, many organizations are considering Endpoint Detection Response (EDR) solutions, to improve their security posture against the many threats of today.
 In this blog post, we will explain in a concise manner why your traditional antivirus (AV) solutions cannot cope with the actual threats of today and why Windows Defender ATP would be an excellent candidate to replace these solutions.

-For most of the organisations, traditional antivirus solutions have long been the most ubiquitous endpoint-security technology.
+For most of the organizations, traditional antivirus solutions have long been the most ubiquitous endpoint-security technology.
 During the last 15 years, antivirus solutions were able to stop “most” of the malware attacks targeting your endpoint.
 Typically, they do that by scanning each new file that lands on the disk against a database of malware signatures.